Mark Chapman (cricketer)

-Mark Sinclair Chapman (born 27 June 1994) is a Hong Kong-born New Zealand international cricketer who has played limited over internationals for Hong Kong and New Zealand.
-Currently playing for New Zealand, Chapman is a left-handed batsman who bowls slow left-arm orthodox.
+Mark Sinclair Chapman (born 27 June 1994) is a Hong Kong and New Zealand international cricketer who has played limited over internationals for Hong Kong and New Zealand.
+Currently playing for New Zealand, Chapman is a left-handed batsman who bowls occasional slow left-arm orthodox.
 He made his One Day International debut for Hong Kong against the United Arab Emirates in the 2015–17 ICC World Cricket League Championship on 16 November 2015.
 He is eligible to represent New Zealand through his father.
-In February 2018, he made T20I and ODI debuts for New Zealand against England.
+In February 2018, he made his T20I and ODI debuts for New Zealand against England.